-- \ rapid progressive learning flexible, exploratory, inventive - \ reversals learning from, with and by rural people, eliciting and using their criteria and categories, and finding, understanding and appreciating ITK (indigenous technical knowledge) - \ optimal ignorance, and appropriate imprecision not finding out more than is needed, not measuring more accurately than needed, and not trying to measure what does not need to be measured.
-Often trends, ranking or scoring are all that are needed for practical purposes, but we have been trained to seek absolute measurements. - \ triangulation using different methods, sources and disciplines, and a range of informants in a range of places, and crosschecking to get closer to the truth through successive approximations

-- \ principal investigators' direct contact, face to face, in the field - \ critical self-awareness, doubt, embracing error
+- rapid progressive learning flexible, exploratory, interactive, inventive - reversals learning from, with and by rural people, eliciting and using their criteria and categories, and finding, understanding and appreciating ITK (indigenous technical knowledge) - optimal ignorance, and appropriate imprecision not finding out more than is needed, not measuring more accurately than needed, and not trying to measure what does not need to be measured.
+We are trained to make absolute measurements, but often trends or ranking are all that are needed. - triangulation using different methods, sources and disciplines, and a range of informants in a range of places, and crosschecking to get closer to the truth through successive approximations - principal investigators' direct contact, face to face, in the field - critical self-awareness, doubt, embracing error